What value does Supplier Information Management unlock? (End-to-End SIM Strategy)

 - Having the tools to mass-communicate to all suppliers in a very efficient manner

 “Fundamentally, if a supplier doesn’t go through the HICX process, they don’t get set up into our ERP system, which means we don’t raise a purchase order which means we are not paying invoices,” Adam adds.

 Core use cases

 A core use case for BAE was being able to digitalize supplier onboarding and management processes.
-Jerry states, “With HICX, having all the requirements and workflows pre-defined, as we send them on this supplier onboarding process that information is collected, it’s verified, and it’s preserved.
+Jerry states, “With HICX, having all the requirements and workflows pre-defined, we can ensure that information is collected, verified and preserved.
 Since then, we have seen a dramatic reduction in the issues that we’ve had.”
-Jerry elaborates many of those issues included cases of fraud and data changes which have previously been a threat to 12,000 yearly suppliers.
-He concludes, “Once you can get your supplier information consolidated, as we have done with HICX, the doors just open on other opportunities.”
+As well as reducing fraud, he concludes, “Once you can get your supplier information consolidated, as we have done with HICX, the doors just open on other opportunities.”

 Supplier information management has enable both organizations to carry out tailored activities at scale, in a consistent and repeatable manner across multiple business units, as well as providing the ability to manage high quality data within efficient processes.

 This avoids substantial issues that bad supplier data causes.
 Jerry explains, “This was an area that we struggled with prior to HICX.
-Being in a business of a several ERP systems, in the past as we would collect information and enter that into our various systems, that information would be entered in an inconsistent way.
+Being in a business of a several ERP systems, in the past as we would collect information and enter that into our various systems – and that information would be entered in an inconsistent way.
 Without integration, some of it was entered incorrectly.”
-These issues have led to not knowing the spend for each supplier which was critical piece of information for negotiation purposes.
+This led to not knowing the spend, for example, for each supplier which was critical piece of information for negotiation purposes.
 A single-entry point which feeds the data further into relevant businesses has been an effective solution.